PM: No UK ministers or officials to attend Winter Olympics in Beijing

 Both the US and Australia have announced diplomatic boycotts over Beijing’s record on human rights, particularly the treatment of the Uighur Muslim community in Xinjiang province.

-The Princess Royal, who is president of the British Olympic Association and a member of the International Olympic Committee, is meeting with the IOC on Thursday to discuss timings ahead of the opening ceremony.
+Mr Johnson’s comments leave open the prospect that members of the royal family could still attend – the Princess Royal is president of the British Olympic Association and a member of the International Olympic Committee.

-Anne will be considering the options for travelling to the IOC meetings and games, a source said.

 Sir Iain welcomed the Prime Minister’s announcement and said he hoped “many other countries will follow suit”.